The Present Tense Guide to Irregular Italian Verbs for Regular Guys

 In Italian, it’s simply a fact of life that the most frequently used verbs are often irregular.

-For instance, you’d say, “he has” and not “he haves,” and you’d say “I am” instead of “I be” (except in certain dialects).
+For instance, in English, you’d say, “he has” and not “he haves,” and you’d say “I am” instead of “I be” (except in certain dialects).